 Certain plants contain compounds that are highly repugnant to mosquitoes.
-Usually the compound is related to the scent produced by the plant when its oils are released into the air.
+Usually, the compound is related to the scent produced by the plant when its oils are released into the air.
 This means that simply planting may not often be enough for total effectiveness.
 While the plants will release their scent into the air, taking other measures to release the compounds into the air can make the plants even more effective.

-Crushing the leaves of the plant and rubbing them directly on skin or clothing is one option, however always check to make sure that the plant will not cause an allergic reaction.
-Try rubbing the plant on a small patch of skin before applying more widely.
+Crushing the leaves of the plant and rubbing them directly on skin or clothing is one option, however, always check to make sure that the plant will not cause an allergic reaction.
+Try rubbing the plant on a small patch of skin before applying it more widely.
 Another effective measure can come from drying the leaves and placing the dried bunches outside.
 Another option is infusing the crushed leaves into a liquid and making a homemade bug repellent.

 Even though the presence of these herbs isn’t always enough to repel mosquitoes, it’s still a wise idea to plant these natural repellents around the yard- especially around areas like a back patio or deck that is often frequented.
 Having the plants outside will encourage their use.